Skip to content

 Software Development Life Cycle (SDLC)

-Software development life cycle (SDLC) is a structured process that is used to design, develop, and test good-quality software.
+Software Development Life Cycle (SDLC) is a structured process that is used to design, develop, and test high-quality software.
 SDLC, or software development life cycle, is a methodology that defines the entire procedure of software development step-by-step.
 The goal of the SDLC life cycle model is

 8 min read